DrGC70/codeX/README.md

 This project was created using API key offered by OpenAI.
 The server was deployed for free on https://render.com/, while the front end is deplyoed on https://vercel.com.

 The user interface resembles the ChatGPT app.
 The code is written in JavaScript.

+In the client side for every single promt a unique ID is generated that is sent to the server where the API gets stored as an environmental variable.